Quincy Wilson (runner)

 Quincy Wilson, OLY (born January 8, 2008) is an American track and field athlete who specializes in the 400 meters.
 In March 2024, competing for Maryland's Bullis School, he set an under-18 world best for the indoor 400-meter dash.
 In July 2024, he set the under-18 world best for the outdoor version of the same event.
 In setting these records, Wilson is also the American high school record holder in the indoor and outdoor 400 meters.

 At age 16, he qualified for the men's 4 × 400 m relay pool for the 2024 Summer Olympics, becoming the youngest American track & field male Olympian in history.
 At the Games, Team USA won the gold medal in the 4 x 400 meters.
 Although Wilson only competed in the heats, he by extension also earned gold, becoming the second youngest track and field Olympic gold medalist in history.

 Early and personal life

 Wilson started athletics as an 8-year-old.
 His parents Monique and Roy Wilson decided to relocate from Chesapeake, Virginia to Gaithersburg, Maryland so he could attend Bullis School in Potomac, Maryland, from which his cousin, Shaniya Hall, graduated in 2020 before running track at University of Oregon.
 He has an older sister named Kadence.
 Showing talent from an early age, he broke Obea Moore’s 30-year-old under-14 national record for the 400 meters.
+In 2025, he announced his commitment to compete in collegiate track and field for the Maryland Terrapins.